 Our approach differs from most previous work3 in the type of elements that were sorted.
 While most experiments measured the sorting of plain ints, which are usually 32-bit sized integers, we made the decision to sort elements that consist of a 64-bit integer key and a 64-bit integer reference value.
-This enables not only sorting of numbers but also of complex elements, by giving a pointer or an array index as the reference value.
+This enables not only sorting of numbers but also of complex payloads, by giving a pointer or an array index as the reference value.
 This was implemented by creating a struct that contain a key and reference value each, having the following structure:

 '''

-1 struct SortableRef {
+struct SortableRef {

-2 uint64_t key, ref;
+uint64_t key, ref;

-3 }
+}

 '''

 We also defined the operators >, >=, ==, <, <=, and != for usability.
+Other keys than integers are also possible: floats or doubles also fit into a single register and can be compared using a single CPU instruction.